Bytes Are All You Need: Transformers Operating Directly On File Bytes: Evaluating ByteFormer

-Results for audio classification on Speech Commands v2 \cite{speechcommands} are given in \autoref{table:sc-accuracies}.
-BF-Ti achieves accuracies of up to $95.51\%$ on WAV files, comparable to the state-of-the-art method BC-ResNet-8 \cite{bcresnet}.
-Note that BC-ResNet-8 is specifically designed for audio processing.
-By contrast, we performed no parameter tuning relative to our ImageNet training recipe (besides ablating choices of $w$ and $k$).
-Our best-performing model has $w=128$ and $k=32$.
-Our model performs best on floating-point values.
-In this case, since each 32-bit floating-point value in the audio signal will be encoded as 4 file bytes, each audio sample will be represented by 4 neighboring tokens before our Conv1D.
+\paragraph{Dataset and training details.} We evaluate ByteFormer on 12-way audio keyword classification (including ``background'' and ``unknown'' classes) of 1-second audio clips sampled at $16$ khz using the Speech Commands V2 dataset.
+Similar to \cite{bcresnet}, we train our model with MixUp \citep{mixup}, noise augmentation, and time shifting augmentation.
+Then, we store the audio in the desired format.
+We use the same training and architecture hyper-parameters as in ImageNet (\cref{ssec:eval_imagenet}) to demonstrate that our method does not require modality-specific hyperparameter tuning.
+For Speech Commands V2, we found EMA to sometimes increase and sometimes decrease accuracy, so we omit it.
+We train our models on 4 NVidia A100 GPU machines.

+\paragraph{Effect of audio file encodings.} \cref{table:sc-accuracies} summarizes results for a variety of file encodings on the Speech Commands V2 dataset.
+BF-Ti achieves accuracies of up to $95.51\%$ on FP32 WAV files.
+On MP3 files, accuracy is reduced.
+We believe the compression used in the MP3 format makes the learning task more difficult.
+This is analogous to JPEG compression reducing accuracy on image classification.

-We investigate the influence of $k$ on model accuracy.
+\paragraph{Effect of $k$.} We investigate the influence of convolutional kernel size $k$ on model accuracy in \cref{table:sc-accuracies}.
 In general, the optimal $k$ decreases when the expected number of input tokens decreases.
 This matches our observations in ImageNet JPEG experiments.
 For MP3 files, we observed that $k=32$ resulted in unstable models due to the drastic reduction in token length.
-For MP3, we additionally experiment with $w=32$, but it does not improve results.
+For MP3, we additionally experiment with window size $w=32$, but it does not improve results.